-Any decisions related to the continuance or changes in the current administration of January 2018
+Any decisions related to the continuance or changes in the current administration of tuition assistance will be reviewed annually.

 Employee Eligibility

 - A faculty member is eligible for a tuition assistance grant following the accumulation of four full semesters of employment in a benefit eligible position. - 2.
 At the time of hire, the eligibility status of the faculty member's children is recorded by the Human Resources department.
 It is the faculty member's responsibility to notify the Human Resources department in the event of another birth or legal adoption of a child who is adopted prior to age eight.